Felix-dev25/CodeAlpha_Secure_Coding_Review/README.md

 According to pylint the static code analysis has completed with a perfect score of 10/10.

-Personally I know the code, though clean is not yet secure since I introduced an input interface for tracert which has no input validation.
+Personally I know the code, though clean, is not yet secure since I introduced an input interface for tracert which has no input validation.
+So a manual inspection is neccessary even after a perfect score (10/10).
+To be sure my code is not only clean but also secure, I will pass my clean code through a copilot test to test for vulnerabilities.
+Offcourse I know I have one vulnerability as a result of lack of input validation even before the test.

-So to be sure the code is clean and secure we test the code with copilot.
+I carried out the copilot test and copilot came up with several security consideration based on my clean code.

-The following are security considerations by copilot:
+The following are security the considerations by copilot:
 1. Privilege Requirement: sniff() uses raw sockets which typically require root/administrator privileges.
 Running this with elevated rights can be risky if the environment is not well controlled.

 2. Open Sniffing: If you deploy this on a shared network or device without user consent, it can become legally and ethically problematic—especially in corporate or public settings.

 3. No Output Filtering or Sanitization: Your print statements directly output data from packets.
 If this were piped into a log or UI in a real system, you'd want to sanitize inputs to prevent injection attacks or unexpected code execution.